 (e) The Council is required or authorised by law to disclose the personal information to a third party or to the public at large (for example, under the Freedom of Information Act);

 (f) The resident or ratepayer has been advised of the Council’s usual practice of disclosing personal information to that third party or a third party of that type for a particular purpose and the disclosure is consistent with that purpose; or

 (g) A public consultation submission has been received by Council.
 To enable transparency in consultation processes to occur, all public consultation submissions received by Council will become public documents and may be included in a report to Council which is also available to the public.

 5.5.2 Where personal information is provided to the Council by a person “in confidence”, the Council will not disclose such information to a third party without the person’s consent, unless such disclosure is required or authorised by law (for example, applications made under the Freedom of Information Act).

 5.5.3 The Council will take reasonable steps to:

-(b) Where the third party service provider is not subject to the provisions of the Privacy Act and the National Privacy Principles, enter into a Privacy Agreement that requires the third party service provider to comply with the provisions of this Policy relating to the collection, use, storage and disclosure of personal information supplied by the Council.
+(b) Where the third party service provider is not subject to the provisions of the Privacy Act and the Australian Privacy Principles, enter into a Privacy Agreement that requires the third party service provider to comply with the provisions of this Policy relating to the collection, use, storage and disclosure of personal information supplied by the Council.